nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 ### **Scoping**-related features
 #### Return to main catalogue `leave`
-Leaves the current project view page and return to the main catalogue of all projects
+Switch to the scope of a level of higher hierarchy.

 Format: `leave`